hw2814/dust-SED-pymc3/readme.md

 Buat, V. and Clemens, M., 2014.
 PACS photometry of the Herschel Reference Survey–far-infrared/submillimetre colours as tracers of dust properties in nearby galaxies.
 Monthly Notices of the Royal Astronomical Society, 440(1), pp.942-956.](https://academic.oup.com/mnras/article/440/1/942/2891848)

+## Acknowledgement
+This work has made use of the NASA/IPAC Extragalactic Database [(NED)](https://ned.ipac.caltech.edu/) which is operated by the Jet Propulsion Laboratory, California Institute of Technology, under contract with the National Aeronautics and Space Administration.